sabine/ocaml-blog-tutorial/README.md

 ### Step 5: Subpage for individual posts

-All we did in the last step was render a list of titles of the blog posts, but now we want to give every blog post its own HTML page under the URL `/post/:slug`.
+All we did in the last step was render a list of titles of the blog posts, but now we want to give every blog post its own HTML page under the URL `/post/:slug`, where `:slug` represents the `slug` field of the particular blog post.
 This would allow people to link to or bookmark a specific blog post.

 We will need a new template for the